JEFFERSON CENTRAL APPRAISAL DISTRICT

 EQUITABLE AND UNIFORM APPRAISAL OF INVENTORY

 PTC Sec.
 23.12(b)

 All items of personal property that are to be bought and sold for the purpose of making a profit or the raw materials and the items which are manufactured or produced from raw materials and distributed through levels of trade to consumers are considered inventory.
 Inventory items are items which are not being used for their intended or ultimate purpose.
 They are items held for the purpose of making a profit.
 Inventory also includes residential real property which has never been occupied as a residence and is held for sell in the ordinary course of a trade or business, provided that the residential real property remains unoccupied, is not leased or rented, and does not produce income.

 MARKET VALUE OF INVENTORY

 The market value of an inventory is the price for which it would sell as a unit to a purchaser who would continue the business.

 As most personal property is movable, discovery often proves difficult at best.
-Jefferson County Appraisal District utilizes primarily two methods to discover inventory.
+Jefferson Central Appraisal District utilizes primarily two methods to discover inventory.
 Those two methods are through the rendition of property by the taxpayer and on-site inspection by JCAD appraisers.
 There exist, however, many other sources of information which Jefferson Central Appraisal District may use in discovery.

 Generally, taxpayers are required to render all tangible personal property used in the production of income which they own or control as of January 1.